quantum-engineering-polito/CourseNotes/content/QCM Physics/12_Optical Properties of Quantum Wells/Optical Properties of Quantum Wells.md

 The confinement energy is inversely proportional to $d^2$ , implying that narrow wells have larger confinement energies.
 Furthermore, the confinement energy is inversely proportional to the effective mass, which means that lighter particles experience larger effects.

-The quantization of the motion in the z-direction has three main consequences:
+The quantization of the motion in the $z$-direction has three main consequences:

 1) The quantization energy shifts the effective band edge to higher energy.
 Indeed the quantized energy levels are higher in energy than the unconfined states in the bulk material.